apocalyptech/blcm-web/_pages/community.md

 If you have any problems installing or running  these mods please see the [FAQ](https://bit.ly/2un6scY) first as most questions will be answered there.
 For further support see below.

-The place which serves as a home base for UCP development, and is a long-running place for BL2/TPS modders to hang out, discuss mods, get help with modding, and share their creations, is the [Shadow's Evil Hideout](https://discord.gg/0YjZxbVBS9b3bXUS) Discord.
+[Shadow's Evil Hideout](https://discord.gg/0YjZxbVBS9b3bXUS) is a Discord server which serves as a home base for UCP development, and is a long-running place for BL2/TPS modders to hang out, discuss mods, get help with modding, and share their creations.
 Stop by and say hello!
 We're a friendly bunch.
 There is also a channel for getting help as a user, if you're not able to get mods working properly.
 It's also this community which manages this website.